MuskanJain09/Digital-Marketing-Analysis-Power-BI/README.md

 # Projects-Power-BI
-This file contains marketing and sales analysis for sales, cost and profit, based on various factors affecting digital marketing.
+Marketing analysis of click, impression and conversion and change in sales and profit based on digital marketing factors.
+Comparison of actual and targeted sales.